 Decisions are important, but everyone has other things they need to do, too.
 With a scalable model for decision making, team members will spend less time deliberating and more time executing, without sacrificing strategic thinking.

-By adopting a framework that includes clearly defined roles, personalities can take a backseat to the process and staff won’t spend time on tasks they don’t really need to worry about.
+By adopting a scalable framework that includes clearly defined roles, personalities can take a backseat to the process and staff won’t spend time on tasks they don’t really need to worry about.

 Scalable decision frameworks